 General Education (GEN)

-Students will develop the knowledge, skills, and values necessary for success at Georgian Court University.
-They will gain an understanding of the university’s mission, charism, and heritage.
+This course, required of all first time in college students, will develop the knowledge, skills, and values necessary for success at Georgian Court University.
+Students will gain an understanding of the university’s mission, charism, and heritage.
 Through a collaborative project, students will execute and reflect on the practices associated with a successful college experience.
-Enrollment restricted to all first time in college students and transfer students who transfer fewer than 12 credits.
+Enrollment restricted to first time in college students.

 A cornerstone general education course that asks students to explore the Mercy core values of respect and integrity within the framework of commonality, diversity, and symbiosis.
 Students analyze their identity by investigating the oneness of humanity and the rich complexity of diverse cultures.
 Students consider, from multiple disciplines, how all of humanity is a part of a much larger story of the universe.
 It examines the origin and the composition of the universe and humanity’s response to its complexity and fragility, beauty and wonder.
 In this writing intensive course, students develop questions about what it means to be creative, responsible human beings in today’s integrally connected global society and dynamic universe.
 The course is designed to be taken in the spring of the first time in college year or, in the case of transfer students, in the first semester at GCU.